openharmony/docs/en/application-dev/reference/apis/js-apis-inputmethod.md

 > **NOTE**
 >
-> In the current version, an activated input method is the input method in use, and a deactivated one is any of the installed input methods except the one in use.
+> An activated input method refers to an input method that is enabled.
+The default input method is enabled by default.
+Other input methods can be enabled or disabled as needed.
 >
+> The list of activated input methods includes the default input method and enabled input methods.
+The list of deactivated input methods includes all installed input methods except the enabled ones.

 **System capability**: SystemCapability.MiscServices.InputMethodFramework